Like us and follow us on Facebook for availability updates and tips on bamboo growing and management.

 The recesses of the groves being a dark green further adds to the contrast that further intensifies the visual appeal of the unusual texture of the culms.

-We've noticed that 'Harbin' seems to be of smaller stature and has a slightly slower growth rate than that of 'Harbin-Inversa'.
+We've noticed that 'Harbin' seems to be of smaller stature and has a much slower growth rate than that of 'Harbin-Inversa'.

 Copyright © 2013- Country What Not Gardens All Rights Reserved